BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 									   if not empty weapon owner will be excluded form AoE and spread targets list anyway even it has no suitable IFF component. supposed weapon have IFF transponder for own projectiles.
 If not empty ammo transponder has priority, than mode, and than weapon
 									   There is special transponder name "_IFFOffile" - if transponder defId set as IFFOffline it counts as have no transponder at all.
-      "HasShells": true/false, if defined determinate has shots shrapnel effect for this mode or not.
-If defined can't be overriden by ammo.
+	  "HasShells": true/false, if defined determinate has shots shrapnel effect or not.
+If defined can't be overriden by ammo or mode.
 								Shells count is effective ProjectilesPerShot for this weapon/ammo/mode.
-                            Damage per shell - full damage per projectile / ProjectilesPerShot Only for missiles and ballistic effects.
+								Damage per shell - full damage per projectile / ProjectilesPerShot Only for missiles, ballistic and gauss effects.
 Should not be used with AoE.
-							Please note, if you are using HasShells with wr-clustered_shots tag behavior may be undesired cause in that case WeaponRealizer's code controlling impact damage calculations "DisableClustering":false also should not be used either set it to true or delete at all.
+								NOTE!
+If ImprovedBallistic is false HasShells considered as false too no matter real value.
-							"WeaponEffect-Weapon_AC2" should not be used as "WeaponEffectID" you can replace it with "WeaponEffect-Weapon_AC5" nor internally nor visual it wouldn't have any difference "ShellsRadius": 90, determines if shells will have spreading.
+	  "ShellsRadius": 90, determines if shells will have spreading.
 Works same way as SpreadRange.
 Per mode value will be used if HasShells is true for this mode.
 	  "MinShellsDistance": 30, Minimum distance missile have to fly before explode.
 Min value 30.
 	  "MaxShellsDistance": 100, Distance from end of trajectory where missile should separate.
 Min value 20